 ThreatMetrix – On-Premise or Cloud-Based FI Risk Management

 Acquired in 2018 by the multinational analytics company LexisNexis Risk Solutions, ThreatMetrix is quickly becoming a fraud prevention leader for financial services, insurance, as well as pension companies and nonprofits.
-It currently helps more than 5,000 brands verify identities thanks to its 78 billion data records.

 If you already use other LexisNexis products, the integration with ThreatMetrix should be seamless (albeit not free).
 A good example would be the missing data enrichment feature, which you can purchase through Emailage.